wbuck/CosmosQuery/README.md

 -   `GetQuery` - Synchronously builds the `IQueryable` but does not execute it against the database
 -   `GetQueryAsync` - Asynchronously builds the `IQueryable` but does not execute it against the database

-<b>If you plan on using the synchronous versions of the functions above make sure if enabled synchronous execution:</b>
+<b>If you plan on using the synchronous versions of the functions above make sure you've enabled synchronous execution:</b>

 ```c#
 var container = _client.GetContainer("DatabaseID", "ContainerID");